 If he's the devil, Chuck thought, he's pretty chunky.

 Chuck found some merit in that thought.
 Normally, the devil was pictured as fairly lean.
-Chuck had always supposed that was because the fellow moved around a lot.
+Chuck had always supposed the fellow moved around a lot.
 Pretty perky, and he tended to pop up anywhere and everywhere.
-Could be, too, that he'd given up on Finland.
-Chuck didn't know much about Finland except that it was cold, possibly too cold for much outrageous sinning.
+Could be, too, he'd given up on Finland.
+Chuck didn't know much about Finland except it was cold, possibly too cold for much outrageous sinning.

 Here, though, in the Midwest, in Emily Handy, sinning had a good track record.
 As everyone knew, you could do anything in Chicago, and whatever Chicago didn't have time for, it exported out to the suburbs and beyond.
 Emily Handy was definitely beyond, but right there in town, Chuck knew, they now had a dirty bookstore, a strip club, a fertility clinic, and an abortion clinic.
 There was even one of those places where a woman who'd gotten punched around a bit by her husband could go and hide and heal and try to think of something better to do with her life.